jeajjr/my-weather-app/README.md

 6. Run it

 ---
+##### Some project highlights:

+- Support for multiple cities
+- Settings page to define units, date and hour format

+---
 The project uses the [OpenWeatherMap API](http://openweathermap.org/api).

 The weather icons used in the project were found [here](http://4vector.com/free-vector/weather-icons-133492).